electron/website/docs/latest/tutorial/tutorial-6-publishing-updating.md

 :::info Alternative update services

-If you're using an alternate repository host (e.g. GitLab or Bitbucket) or if you need to keep your code repository private, a [step-by-step guide][update-server] on implementing your own Electron update server with Electron's [autoUpdater] API is available.
+If you're using an alternate repository host (e.g. GitLab or Bitbucket) or if you need to keep your code repository private, please refer to our [step-by-step guide][update-server] on hosting your own Electron update server.

 :::